trenpixster/elixir_katas/README.md

-#Katas
+#Elixir Katas

+I'll be collecting some interesting Katas that I find around the web and compile them into this repository in order to fast forward you to the coding on Elixir itself.

+If you're having trouble or don't feel like installing the whole Elixir shizzle in your harddrive feel free to use my [docker image](https://registry.hub.docker.com/u/trenpixster/elixir/) to give it a spin.

 ## But why?
 I think it's a great way to dive into a new programming language.
+And since "sharing is caring", here it is for you!

 ## How?
 In each directory there is a test file which will check if your Kata executes correctly.